djuliannader/OpenDynamics/README.md

 ## Usage

-For using the code go to file manipulate parameters from main.jl file and run as
+For using the code go to file main.jl, manipulate parameters and run as

 ```bash
 julia main.jl